elogind/elogind/README.md

 as-is, or as a jumping-off point for other things -- but please don't use it as part of some anti-systemd vendetta.
 We are appreciative of the systemd developers logind effort and think that everyone deserves to run it if they like.
-Not matter what kind of PID1 they use.
+No matter what kind of PID1 they use.

 Differences relative to systemd
 ===============================